javatechID/javatechID/README.md

 <!-- About Me -->
 ## 🧑🏻‍💻 About Me

-I'm a passionate Web Developer and Cyber Security enthusiast based in Jakarta, Indonesia.
+I'm a passionate Web Developer and Cyber Security enthusiast based in Banjarnegara, Jawa tengah, Indonesia.
 With experience working at PT JavaTech Digital Group, I'm committed to leveraging technology to create secure and innovative solutions.

 ## 🚀 My Expertise